nazanin1998/backend-md-files/jpa notes/08 one to one mapping .md

 ### JPA Supported Cascade Types

 * CascadeType.PERSIST - save() and persist() operations cascade to related entities.
-* CascadeType.MERGE -
+* CascadeType.MERGE - update() operation cascades to the related entities.
 * CascadeType.REFRESH
-* CascadeType.REMOVE - delete() operation cascades to related entities.
+* CascadeType.REMOVE - delete() operation cascades to the related entities.
 * CascadeType.DETACH
 * CascadeType.ALL - All of the above ones are shorthanded in this item.